For the purpose of this chapter, the following definitions apply:

 (e) A review of the evaluations performed by other licensed health care professionals.

-(D) The registered nurse shall be accountable for the acts of delegation to and supervision of the community health worker in the performance of the delegated nursing task or activity.
+(D) The delegating registered nurse shall be accountable for the acts of delegation to and supervision of the community health worker in the performance of the delegated nursing task.

-(E) If a registered nurse determines that a community health worker is not performing a delegated task or activity according to the community health worker’s training and in accordance with the registered nurse’s direction, the registered nurse shall immediately withdraw the delegation.
+(E) If a registered nurse determines that a community health worker is not correctly performing a delegated task the registered nurse shall immediately intervene.

-(F) A registered nurse shall not be responsible for the delegation of a nursing task or activity by another licensed health care practitioner to a community health worker.
+(F) A registered nurse shall not be responsible for the delegation of a nursing task by another licensed health care practitioner to a community health worker.

-(A) When a community health worker is performing a delegable nursing task or activity in accordance with this chapter, supervision shall be provided by a registered nurse.
+(A) When a community health worker is performing a nursing task in accordance with this chapter, supervision shall be provided by a registered nurse.
 For purposes of this rule, supervision includes initial and ongoing direction, procedural guidance, and observation and evaluation.
-The registered nurse providing the supervision for a delegated nursing task or activity shall evaluate and document the following on an ongoing basis:
+The registered nurse providing the supervision for a delegated nursing task shall evaluate and document the following on an ongoing basis:

 (1) The degree to which the nursing care needs of the individual are being met;

-(2) The performance by the community health worker of the delegated nursing task or activity;
+(2) The performance by the community health worker of the delegated nursing task;

-(3) The need for further instruction to the community health worker to whom the nursing task or activity is delegated; and
+(3) The need for further instruction to the community health worker who is performing the nursing task; and

 (4) The need to withdraw the delegation.

-(B) For purposes of providing supervision to a community health worker performing a delegated nursing task or activity, the registered nurse must be either:
+(B) For purposes of providing supervision to a community health worker performing a delegated nursing task, the registered nurse must be either:

 (1) Continually accessible to the community health worker in person; or